taiyuechain/docs/docs/source/taiyuepublic/RPC-API.md

 1. `Object` - The transaction call object
   - `from`: `DATA`, 20 Bytes - (optional) The address the transaction is sent from.
   - `to`: `DATA`, 20 Bytes  - The address the transaction is directed to.
-  - `gas`: `QUANTITY`  - (optional) Integer of the gas provided for the transaction execution. etrue_call consumes zero gas, but this parameter may be needed by some executions.
+  - `gas`: `QUANTITY`  - (optional) Integer of the gas provided for the transaction execution. gtai_call consumes zero gas, but this parameter may be needed by some executions.
   - `gasPrice`: `QUANTITY`  - (optional) Integer of the gasPrice used for each paid gas
   - `value`: `QUANTITY`  - (optional) Integer of the value sent with this transaction
   - `data`: `DATA`  - (optional) Hash of the method signature and encoded parameters